 How to Make Mexican Wedding Cookies

-- Cream butter and sugar in a mixer until light.
+- Beat the butter and vanilla in a mixer until light.

 - Whisk together the flour, powdered sugar, and salt, then add to the butter and mix until combined.

 - Stir in the chopped pecans then roll into small 1-inch balls and bake at 400 degrees F for 10-12 minutes.

 - As soon as the cookies are cool enough to handle, roll in powered sugar, then cool completely before rolling a second time.